Excelsies/WindowsFormsColorTheme/README.md

 ![ThemeCreator](/ThemeCreator.png)

-These 4 files will give the functionality of changing the colors of your application.
+These 4 files will give the functionality of changing the colors of your application via a simple color picker.

 There are a few things that need to be done after copying the files to your project to make this work.